-- Use care in clearing vegetated slopes for installation. - Re-establish cover immediately on areas disturbed by installation. - Use temporary drains on new cut or fill slopes. - Use diversion dikes or swales to collect water at the top of the slope. - Ensure that the entrance area is stable and large enough to direct flow into the pipe. - Piping of water through the berm at the entrance area is a common failure mode. - The entrance shall consist of a standard flared end section for culverts 12 inches and larger with a minimum 6-inch metal toe plate to prevent runoff from undercutting the pipe inlet.
+- Use care in clearing vegetated slopes for installation. - Reestablish cover immediately on areas disturbed by installation. - Use temporary drains on new cut or fill slopes. - Use diversion dikes or swales to collect water at the top of the slope.

+- Ensure that the entrance area is stable and large enough to direct flow into the pipe. - Dike material shall be compacted to 90 percent modified proctor to prevent piping of water through the berm.
+The entrance area is a common failure location. - The entrance shall consist of a standard flared end section for culverts 12-inches and larger with a minimum 6-inch metal toe plate to prevent runoff from undercutting the pipe inlet.
 The slope of the entrance shall be at least 3 percent.
-Sand bags may also be used at pipe entrances as a temporary measure. - The soil around and under the pipe and entrance section shall be thoroughly compacted to prevent undercutting. - The flared inlet section shall be securely connected to the slope drain and have watertight connecting bands. - Slope drain sections shall be securely fastened together, fused or have gasketed watertight fittings, and shall be securely anchored into the soil. - Thrust blocks should be installed anytime 90 degree bends are utilized.
-Depending on size of pipe and flow, these can be constructed with sand bags, straw bales staked in place, "t" posts and wire, or ecology blocks. - Pipe needs to be secured along its full length to prevent movement.
-This can be done with steel "t" posts and wire.
+Sand-bags may also be used at pipe entrances as a temporary measure. - The soil around and under the pipe and entrance section shall be thoroughly compacted to prevent undercutting. - The flared inlet section shall be securely connected to the slope drain and have watertight connecting bands. - Slope drain sections shall be securely fastened together, fused or have gasketed watertight fittings, and shall be securely anchored into the soil. - Thrust blocks should be installed anytime 90 degree or sharper bends are utilized.
+Depending on size of pipe and flow, these can be constructed with sand-bags, straw bales staked in place, Tposts and wire, or ecology blocks. - Pipe needs to be secured along its full length to prevent movement.
+This can be done with steel Tposts and wire.
 A post is installed on each side of the pipe and the pipe is wired to them.
-This should be done every 10-20 feet of pipe length or so, depending on the size of the pipe and quantity of water to divert. - Interceptor dikes shall be used to direct runoff into a slope drain.
-The height of the dike shall be at least 1 foot higher at all points than the top of the inlet pipe. - The area below the outlet must be stabilized with a riprap apron (see BMP C209 Outlet Protection, for the appropriate outlet material).

-- If the pipe slope drain is conveying sediment-laden water, direct all flows into the sediment trapping facility. - Materials specifications for any permanent piped system shall be set by the local government.
+This should be done every 10-to 20-feet of pipe length or so, depending on the size of the pipe and quantity of water to be diverted. - Interceptor dikes shall be used to direct runoff into a slope drain.
+The height of the dike shall be at least 1-foot higher at all points than the top of the inlet pipe. - The area below the outlet must be stabilized with a riprap apron (see BMP C209: Outlet Protection, for the appropriate outlet material). - If the pipe slope drain is conveying sediment-laden water, direct all flows into the sediment trapping facility. - Materials specifications for any permanent piped system are listed in Volume III, Section 4.7, and shall be approved by the county.

-Check inlet and outlet points regularly, especially after storms.

-The inlet should be free of undercutting, and no water should be going around the point of entry.
-If there are problems, the headwall should be reinforced with compacted earth or sand bags.

-- The outlet point should be free of erosion and installed with appropriate outlet protection. - For permanent installations, inspect pipe periodically for vandalism and physical distress such as slides and wind-throw. - Normally the pipe slope is so steep that clogging is not a problem with smooth wall pipe, however, debris may become lodged in the pipe.
+- Check inlet and outlet points regularly, especially after storms. - The inlet should be free of undercutting, and no water should be going around the point of entry.
+If there are problems, the headwall should be reinforced with compacted earth or sand-bags. - The outlet point should be free of erosion and installed with appropriate outlet protection. - For permanent installations, inspect pipe periodically for vandalism and physical distress such as slides and windthrow. - Normally the pipe slope is so steep that clogging is not a problem with smooth wall pipe; however, debris may become lodged in the pipe.